 - You will pay applicable charges (deductible and coinsurance) for each extra supply received.

-The plan will not cover a refill until 84% of the prior prescription should be used up.
+The plan will not cover a refill until 84 percent of the previous prescription should be used up.
 Claims for therapeutic equivalents of the previously prescribed drug will also be denied.
-This also applies if your prescription is destroyed, lost, or stolen.
+This also applies if your prescription is destroyed, lost, expired, or stolen.
 For example, if you get a 90-day supply and you try to refill this prescription before 76 days have passed, coverage will be denied.